GraphTheta: A Distributed Graph Neural Network Learning System With Flexible Training Strategy: Experiments and Results

-\paragraph{Comparison to other systems with sampling-based methods} Second, we compare our implementations (without sampling) with FastGCN and VR-GCN on the two modest-scale datasets: Reddit and Amazon.
-FastGCN employs importance neighbor sampling, while VR-GCN adopts variance reduction.
-And both of them train models in a mini-batched manner.
-Table~\ref{tbl:result_middle} gives the test accuracy of each experiment.
-For FastGCN and VR-GCN, we directly use the results from their corresponding publications.
-Note that the performance of FastGCN on Amazon is unavailable, and the algorithm will not participate in performance evaluation with respect to Amazon.
+\textbf{Comparison with sampling-based methods.} Second, we compare our implementations (without sampling) with VR-GCN, GraphSAGE, GraphSAIT, and Cluster-GCN on the two modest-scale datasets: Reddit and Amazon.
+VR-GCN adopts variance reduction, GraphSAGE uses random sampling, GraphSAINT introduces subgraph sampling, whereas Cluster-GCN does not use sampling same as \projectname.
+All of these GNNs train models in a mini-batched manner.
+Similar to the above non-sampling-based comparisons, we re-evaluate them rather than directly use the results from their corresponding publications, where the hidden layer size is set to 128 for Reddit and 200 for Amazon as stated in Section~\ref{sec:training_settings}.
+It needs to be stressed that since GraphSAINT offers three random samplers including random node samplers, random edge samplers, and random walk samplers, we have assessed all of the samplers and singled out the best to report for each dataset.